Bi-articulated bus: China

 The Chinese manufacturer Youngman developed the JNP6250G bi-articulated bus for 300 passengers with assistance from Neoplan.
 In 2007, these buses appeared on trial service in Beijing and were thought to be the world's longest, at 25 m long.

 Colombia

 TransMilenio in Bogotá has operated bi-articulated buses since 2009, having purchased 120 by 2013.
 In 2020 it received a further 58.

-Czech Republic and Slovak Republic
+Czech Republic and Slovakia

 The Belgian manufacturer Van Hool offered a 25 m bi-articulated bus with a capacity of about 180 passengers.
 This bus was tested in Prague, with line 119 connecting the Václav Havel Airport Prague with the rest of the city.
 Later the rear part of the bus crashed into a passing truck and the project was abandoned.
 Since 2023, 20 Škoda-Solaris 24m trolleybuses (also called Škoda-Solaris Trollino 24 or Škoda 38Tr) with a length of almost 25 meters are operated in Prague, connecting the airport to the nearest metro station Nádraží Veleslavín.
 Another 16 are operated in Bratislava, the capital of Slovakia.
 The trolleybuses have accumulators so they can run without overhead wires for some distance.